A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Introduction

 \begin{enumerate}

 \item CLTs of the FDP for simple models, with short-range and constant-order dependency structures, that were not covered by the results of \cite{DR16}.
-Examples include block correlation structures with fixed block size and banded correlation structures (e.g. tridiagonal Toeplitz correlation structure).
+Examples include block correlation structures with fixed block size and banded correlation structures.
+These results allow for non-stationary test statistics, so they cannot be inferred from theorems in \cite{FarcomeniDependence} either.

-\item Conditional CLTs in settings where the long-range dependency is modeled by a factor model which includes scenarios not covered in \cite{DR16}.
+\item Conditional CLTs in settings where the long-range dependency is modeled by a factor model which includes scenarios not covered in either \cite{FarcomeniDependence} or \cite{DR16}.

 \item CLTs for the FPR rather than just the FDP because the FDP limiting behavior is unilluminating when it converges in probability to 1.

 \item CLTs where the expected proportion of nonnulls varies as the number of test statistics grows, allowing for a sparse allocation of nonnulls.